ROCm/rocm-examples/Libraries/rocSPARSE/level_2/bsrxmv/README.md

-# rocSPARSE Level 2 BSR Matrix-Vector Multiplication
+# rocSPARSE Level 2 BSR Matrix-Vector Multiplication with Mask Operation
 ## Description
-This example illustrates the use of the `rocSPARSE` level 2 sparse matrix-vector multiplication using BSR storage format.
+This example illustrates the use of the `rocSPARSE` level 2 sparse matrix-vector multiplication with mask operation using BSR storage format.

-The operation calculates the following product:
+The function returns the BSR matrix-vector product for the masked blocks

 $$\hat{\mathbf{y}} = \alpha \cdot A' \cdot \mathbf{x} + \beta \cdot \mathbf{y}$$